decentraland/documentation/content/player/general/faq.md

 ## Can I claim my Avatar name later?

 Yes.
-Visit the <a href="https://builder.decentraland.org/names">Names</a> page in the Builder to claim it.
+Visit the <a href="https://decentraland.org/builder/names">Names</a> page in the Builder to claim it.
 All you need is an installed digital wallet and at least 100 MANA to burn.
 Another alternative is to buy a name in the <a target="_blank" href="https://market.decentraland.org/">Decentraland Marketplace</a>.

 ## How can I block or report a player?

 Click on another player’s Avatar to see their card, then click on the tab block to view options.
 By blocking a player you will still see them on screen but they won’t be able to write to you on the chat window.
 If you report a player, you will be able to bring a player’s conduct to the attention of <a href="https://dcl.gg/discord">Decentraland’s Community</a>.

+## How can I report a scene?

+Locate the Flag Scene button (Beneath the mini map).
+Select a category that you believe the scene belongs to.
+Indetify the issues present in the scene and submit the report.

 ## What is LAND?